davisstacked/LeahDavisCommentUIExercise/README.md

 `npm start` to run app in development mode on [http://localhost:3000](http://localhost:3000)

-`npm test` to run tests in interactive watch mode

 `npm run build` to build app for production in the `build` folder

 ### Overview